One Pan Skillet Enchiladas are a mouthwatering crowdpleaser that’s ready in 20 minutes. It’s the best Mexican dinner recipe with chicken!

 - Place the chicken mixture in the skillet and layer with half the cilantro, corn, and shredded cheese.
 Bake for 15-20 minutes, until cheese is melted and bubbly.

-- Top the skillet with sliced avocado, diced red onion, and remaining cilantro.
+- Top the skillet with a squeeze of lemon juice, sliced avocado, diced red onion, and remaining cilantro.
+Serve with toasted tortillas on the side.

 - If you want to add some heat, add some green chiles or diced jalapeños.